michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.6b =
+* Fixed: a bug that the focus of a drop-down list of the `size` field type got stolen when the user tries to select a unit.
 * Added: another example to define custom field types in the demo plugin.
 * Added: a sample custom field type, `font`, in the demo plugin.
 * Fixed: the `logArray()` method to use the site local time.